Serious & Willful Misconduct

-With over 20 years experience representing injured workers, we realize that navigating the workers’ compensation process can often feel confusing, intimidating and emotionally overwhelming.
-At Robbins, Strunk & Cramer, we work with our clients by providing exceptional legal representation and outstanding personal support at every phase of your case.
+With over 20 years experience representing injured workers, we realize that navigating the workers' compensation process can often feel confusing, intimidating and emotionally overwhelming.
+At Cramer & Martinez, LLP, we work with our clients by providing exceptional legal representation and outstanding personal support at every phase of your case.
 We are dedicated to recovering benefit payments and other compensation in the most direct, timely and effective way possible.
-Our team of highly skilled attorneys looks forward to answering your questions and addressing your particular workers’ comp needs in all aspects of workers’ compensation:
+Our team of highly skilled attorneys looks forward to answering your questions and addressing your particular workers' comp needs in all aspects of workers' compensation:

 - What is workers' compensation: Workers' compensation is a state-run program requiring employers to carry an insurance policy that covers employees for accidental work-related injuries.
 So, as an employee, if you have suffered a work-related injury or illness, then by law your employer is required to pay for workers' compensation benefits.
 The injury or illness can be related to a single event or repeated on-the-job exposure.
 Regardless, the key is that the injury or illness is specifically caused by your job.
 It is important to discuss your particular case with an experienced workers' compensation lawyer in Morgan Hill and surrounding areas who understands California workers' compensation law and the workplace hazards of South County occupations and industries.
 For additional information on workers' comp insurance, please see the following links: Information about California Laws and Information about California State Disability.

-- Why an attorney should handle my case: Workers’ comp claims can be quite complex and technical, so it is extremely beneficial to have a qualified attorney represent your interests, preferably one is who is a certified specialist in the State of California like you will find at Robbins, Strunk & Cramer .
+- Why an attorney should handle my case: Workers' comp claims can be quite complex and technical, so it is extremely beneficial to have a qualified attorney represent your interests, preferably someone experienced with the process in the State of California like you will find at Cramer & Martinez, LLP.
 Among many other benefits, attorneys protect your rights, plan strategy, represent you at hearings and appeals, advise you of additional claims, and manage deadlines to make sure you do not miss out on any benefits to which you may be entitled.

 - Employer defenses and challenges to paying workers' comp benefits: Employers may refuse to pay benefits in certain situations, including when they believe the injury to be unrelated to work or arise from an employee's violation of company safety rules; when the amount of benefits being claimed exceeds what is believed to be justified under the circumstances; and when required employee filings and other notice requirements were not satisfied.
 Strong, effective advocacy from an experienced attorney is necessary to prevail against employer defenses and challenges to your claim.